Home » PowerShell » PowerShell – Print Environment Variables

 What is an environment variable in Windows?
 How to print environment variables in PowerShell?

-Environment variables stores information about operating system environment information and programs.
+Environment variables store information about the operating system environment information and programs.

-This information details include the operating system path, location of the windows installation directory, and a number of processes used by the operating system.
+This information includes the operating system path, the location of the Windows installation directory, and a number of processes used by the operating system.

 PowerShell can access and manage or change environment variables.

-Using the below commands in PowerShell, show environment variables to console
+Using the below commands in PowerShell to show environment variables to the console:

 • $Env: